diego-schivo/janilla-acmestore/README.md

 So far the project has been developed with [Eclipse IDE](https://eclipseide.org/):

 1. download the [Eclipse Installer](https://www.eclipse.org/downloads/packages/installer)
-2. install the package for Enterprise Java and Web Developers with JRE 21.0.1
+2. install the package for Enterprise Java and Web Developers with JRE 21
 3. launch the IDE and choose Import projects from Git (with smart import)
-4. select GitHub as the repository source, then search for `janilla-commerce` and complete the wizard
+4. select GitHub as the repository source, then search for `janilla-acmestore` and complete the wizard
 5. select the project and launch Debug as Java Application
 6. open a browser and navigate to <http://localhost:8080/>